dagyepong/workspace/mkdocs/docs/about.md

 # Contribute

 Contributing pull requests are gladly welcomed for this repository.
 If you are planning a big change, please start a discussion first to make sure we’ll be able to merge it.

+???+ Tip

+    Subscribe to our content, and get daily updates on home-lab stuff.
+You can also follow my socail links for updates.